nodejs/node/doc/guides/contributing/pull-requests.md

 ### Step 10: Landing

-In order to land, a Pull Request needs to be reviewed and [approved][] by at least one Node.js Collaborator and pass a
-[CI (Continuous Integration) test run][].
+In order to land, a Pull Request needs to be reviewed and [approved][] by at least two Node.js Collaborators (one Collaborator approval is enough if the pull request has been open for more than 7 days) and pass a [CI (Continuous Integration) test run][].
 After that, as long as there are no objections from other contributors, the Pull Request can be merged.
 If you find your Pull Request waiting longer than you expect, see the